heyyouhere/yungo/README.md

 # Goals
 Since i started to do freelance, I have a lot of containers on diffrernt machines that should be on, so I needed some monitoring tool.
-Quick research showed, that all monitoring tools are overkill for me, so I decided to make my own.
+Quick research on such tools showed that all of them are are overkill for me, so I decided to make my own.

 # Proof of concept
 ```
 ssh -N -L /tmp/local_socket:/var/run/docker.sock [username]@[ip] -p [PORT]
-watch curl --unix-socket /tmp/local_socket http://localhost/containers/json
+curl --unix-socket /tmp/local_socket http://localhost/containers/json | jq
 ```

 # Planned features:
 ## Easy install
 Make a simple curl requsts to install monitoring to a system.
 ## Only nessasary info
 "Is continainer running?
-What are in logs?" - this is 2 questions i want to get answers to.
+What's in the logs?" - this is 2 questions i want to get answers to.
 ## No HTTP server
 User ssh-socket to get the info to the hub.
+Secure and and easy.
 ## Simple alert system
 Telegram bot as an alert system